 So, what’s a girl to do?
 Take a look!
 (Also, major nerd alert.
 I absolutely lack the ability to be a normal person in front of a camera)

 See, easy right?
 Gotta love that refrigerated dough.
+You could even up the ante and use roasted garlic in these!

 Be Sure to Sign Up For My Email!
 New Recipes Delivered Straight to You!